NRSG - Nursing

 NRSG 675 DNP Scholarly Project: 3 Credits (3 Lab)

 PREREQUISITE: NRSG 604, NRSG 605, NRSG 608, NRSG 610, NRSG 611, NRSG 613, NRSG 673 or NRSG 674 or instructor permission.
-Students will design and propose a scholarly project that exemplifies the discovery, application, synthesis of advanced nursing knowledge to improve health outcomes.
+(F, Sp) Students will design and propose a scholarly project that exemplifies the discovery, application, and synthesis of advanced nursing knowledge to improve health outcomes.
 Upon committee approval, students implement, evaluate, and disseminate through a formal oral and written defense

 Repeatable up to 6 credits.